 Greene County has a link on the Environmental Division web page for accepting comments, concerns, and inquiries from Greene County citizens regarding any stormwater related issue.
 The web link generates an email that is automatically sent to the Stormwater Engineer, Water Quality Field Operations Manager, and the Environmental Compliance Manager.
+The Greene County Environmental Division Phone number is also listed for any inquiries or concerns citizens may have.
 It is the goal of the Environmental Division to respond to comments and inquiries within five business days.
-The email link is located at https://greenecountymo.gov/resource_management/environmental/
+The email link is located at https://greenecountymo.gov/resource management/environmental/